marshallflax/vision/README.md

   At the end of the mini-lesson, the improvements are described with a short phrase and pushed to GitHub with two or three clicks.
   With another click or two, students can update their laptops, or they can wait until convenient.
   These changes will then of course be available for review the next class day.
+* The formatted version of the Structured Glossary is always available at the GitHub website, and is available without anything except a web browser.

 Let's stop here for a moment.
 What are the advantages of this approach?

 * Students no longer refer to out-of-date or only-partially-applicable powerpoints.
 * No more questions of "what's on the final".